yandex/yandex-search-mcp-server/readme.md

 use yandexSearch to find information about the best AI Agent frameworks in 2025
 ```
 2. Cursor will ask you to confirm that it should use yandexSearch, click the Run Tool button or press (⌘↵) to confirm.
-3. You should see "called searc-api_post" in the chat and the answer based on the web search results.
+3. You should see "called search-api_post" in the chat and the answer based on the web search results.

 ## How to Add Yandex Search MCP to Visual Studio Code 🤖